Rhema FM Newcastle

 99.7 Rhema FM (call sign: 2RFM) is the local Christian radio station for the Newcastle and Hunter Region in New South Wales, Australia.
 It is funded by a combination of members fees and sponsorship advertising and has some volunteer staffing.
-They are a registered not-for-profit organisation with charitable status.
+It is a registered not-for-profit organisation with charitable status.

-Starting out on temporary broadcast on 11 May 1987, they were granted a permanent licence from 1 December 1999 beating a rival proposed radio station for the blind for the licence.
-Rhema FM Newcastle has now been established for over 30 years, and full-time broadcasting for over 15.
+Starting out on temporary broadcast on 11 May 1987, the station was granted a permanent licence from 1 December 1999, beating a rival proposed radio station for the blind for the licence.

-In 2015 Rhema FM went off air for some weeks as storms smashed through the region causing their transmitter on Mt Sugarloaf to fail.
+In 2015 Rhema FM went off air for some weeks, as its transmitter on Mount Sugarloaf failed due to storms affecting the region.

-Rhema FM Newcastle is a ‘home mission, with a mission to reach every home.’
-They claim to aspire to reach those within the community and beyond, providing quality and 100% Christian music and content.
-Amongst its many on-air and community initiatives, Rhema FM also provides a free online listening service called rhemacatchup.com, accommodating for its global audience.